kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-address-bound-token.md

 --- abstract

-This document describes a QUIC extension for sharing address validation and congestion controller state among multiple connections established between the same two endpoints.
+This document describes a QUIC extension for an address-bound token.
+This token can be used for sharing address validation and congestion controller state between the same two endpoints across multiple connections and origins.

 --- middle